mitydigital/statamic-tinymce-cloud/README.md

 > A TinyMCE Cloud fieldtype for Statamic.

-This is a TinyMCE Cloud Fieldtype for Statamic 4 and 5 utilising the cloud-hosted version of TinyMCE.
+This is a TinyMCE Cloud Fieldtype for Statamic utilising the cloud-hosted version of TinyMCE.

 This requires a free API key from [tiny.cloud](https://www.tiny.cloud), and simplifies your build steps as the cloud version will always run the latest version from Tiny, and doesn't need to be included in your app's bundle.